 When you’re ready to buy a new vehicle, you’ll most likely spend a lot of time picking the perfect make and model, setting a budget, getting approved for a car loan, and choosing a dealership.
 You have a rough idea of how much you will agree to pay when you sign the paperwork.
-But what about all of the little fees which—when put all together—can add thousands of dollars to your bill?
+But what about all of the little fees that—when put all together—can add thousands of dollars to your bill?

 The following are fees that you will have to be prepared to pay when buying from a car dealership.

 - Destination charge: Your car has to make its way from the manufacturer to the dealership, and the dealership is going to ask you to cover the costs of getting it there.
-The automaker, not the dealership, set the price and usually is relatively standard across all vehicles they sell to the dealership.
+The automaker, not the dealership, sets the price and it usually is relatively standard across all vehicles it sells to the dealership.

-An easy way to know that this is a legitimate fee is by checking the vehicle’s window sticker, or Monroney Sticker, which displays a car’s make, model, year, and suggested retail price.
+An easy way to know that something is a legitimate fee is by checking the vehicle’s window sticker, or Monroney Sticker, which displays a car’s make, model, year, and suggested retail price.

 - Conveyance or documentation fee: This covers the cost of the dealer handling the paperwork.
 Some states limit this amount, and some don't, but it will generally cost you anywhere from $75 to over $500.
-Check your local laws before you head to the dealership, and be sure to question any amount much more than that.
+Check local laws before you head to the dealership, and be sure to question any amount much more than that.

 - State sales tax: Unless you live in a state where there is no sales tax, you need to pay it.
 However, if you are buying a car in a state you don't live in, you will pay your home state's sales tax when you register the vehicle.
-Make sure you remind the dealer you are in town to buy so that they charge you the right amount.
+Make sure you remind the dealer you are in town to buy so they charge you the right amount.